 That all took place over just a couple of decades.

 Amazon’s entire inventory began as a massive loss leader.
 The company’s original business strategy, explicit from its first IPO prospectus in 1997, was to spend massively with the sole purpose of acquiring market share.
 The prospectus, according to Cassidy, demonstrated that the company was losing five dollars on each book it shipped.
 But having once established dominance as the largest online retailer, the story went, profits would flow in the classic winner-take-all denouement.

-From the first moment, the used and rare book trade was ideally suited to the Internet.
+From the first moment, the trade in rare books was ideally suited to the Internet.
 It was already a firmly established mail-order industry, long accustomed to serving far-flung individual customers through printed catalogs.
 Without centralized databases, however, it had been impossible for buyers or sellers of rare books to learn very much about what was really available at any given time, or to form a true idea of demand, and therefore pricing.
 The Internet took care of that problem in short order, revolutionizing the trade within a very few years, producing an orgy of buying and selling as books and ephemera that had been impossible to find in a lifetime’s searching flooded online.
 A brave new world, ripe for the grabbing.